BerkeleyLearnVerify/Scenic/docs/quickstart.rst

 .. note::

-	You may also want to install the ``Polygon3`` package to get faster and more robust polygon triangulation.
+	You may also want to install the ``Polygon3`` package (``pip install Polygon3``) to get faster and more robust polygon triangulation.
 However, this package is based on the `GPC library`_, which is only free for non-commercial use.

 .. _GPC library: http://www.cs.man.ac.uk/~toby/gpc/